kepcrom/not_too_far_away_2022/README.md

 Participation
 -----
 We are currently allowing participation by invite only.
-If you want to take part in this project please email me at kepcrom@gmail.com and include "Not To Far Away - 2022" in the subject line.
+If you want to take part in this project please email me at kepcrom@gmail.com and include "Not Too Far Away - 2022" in the subject line.

 Open Positions